Ggayane/react-file-loader/README.md

 ## Installation

-The easiest way to use file-uploader-react is to install it from NPM and include it in your own React build process (using [Browserify](http://browserify.org), [Webpack](http://webpack.github.io/), etc).
+The easiest way to use react-file-loader is to install it from NPM and include it in your own React build process (using [Browserify](http://browserify.org), [Webpack](http://webpack.github.io/), etc).

 ```
-npm install file-uploader-react --save
+npm install react-file-loader --save
 ```

 ## Usage